XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 Performing a mix with only the left positioned red sound in combination with the right positioned blue sound takes a little preparation.

-Tap on the green sound (1) so that the directory of instrumental groups opens.
-In this directory tap on any group, e.g. 'Choir Strings & More' (2), this opens a list of its specific instruments.
-Now tap on 'no sound' (3) and confirm with 'Done' (4).
+Tap on the green sound (1) so that the directory of sample libraries opens.
+In this directory tap on 'no sound' (2) and confirm with 'Done' (3).
+Now the green sound shows the entry "no sound" (4).

 In addition to what is shown here, the use of an MPE (MIDI Polyphonic Expression) compatible keyboard like the Osmose Synthesizer offers the possibility to mix the three called sounds differently for each note.
 See Osmose Settings